The Best Savings Accounts in Georgia for 2024

 Low minimum balances

-Another benefit of online savings accounts is that they have incredibly low minimum deposits.
-In fact, many online banks have no minimum deposit requirement at all.
+Another benefit of online savings accounts is their incredibly low minimum deposits.
+Many online banks have no minimum deposit requirement at all.

 Many traditional banks won’t even let you open an account until you have $50 or $100 to commit to an account.
 They’ll also start charging you significant fees if you let your balance fall below that amount.

-For this reason, online banks are ideal for people who want to get started with saving.
+For this reason, online banks are ideal for people wanting to start saving.

 FDIC insurance still applies

-If your worry about opening an online savings account is because you don’t trust them, remember that online banks are insured by the Federal Deposit Insurance Corporation.
+If your worry about opening an online savings account is because you don’t trust them, remember that the Federal Deposit Insurance Corporation insures online banks.

 FDIC insurance covers up to $250,000 per savings account.
-If your online bank closes and can’t give your money back, the FDIC will reimburse you up to the covered limits.
+If your online bank closes and can’t return your money, the FDIC will reimburse you up to the covered limits.

 ATM access is something that bank customers may prefer in a brick-and-mortar bank.